Chaperone Policy

 Data Recording

-Details of the examination including the presence OR absence of a chaperone must be documented in the patient’s medical records.
+Details of the examination including the presence or absence of a chaperone must be documented in the patient’s medical records.
 The identity of the chaperone, where they stood and any role they undertook must also be recorded.
 The clinician should also record that permission was obtained from the patient.

 Guidance for chaperones